UWPCE-PythonCert/SystemDevelopment/slides_sources/source/wxpython.rst

 Miscellaneous
 =============

+.. rst-class:: medium

+  Assorted handy features....

 Long Running Tasks
 ------------------

-The UI is locked up while an event is being handled
+The UI is locked up while an event is being handled.

 So you want all event handlers to run fast.

 But what if there is significant work to do?

 Enter: threading and multi-processing

 But: wxPython is not thread-safe: almost all wx methods must be called from within the same thread.

 Thread-safe operations: Creating and Posting Events